This tab provides the list of input folders and specify the polling criteria.

 |Traverse||Select this check box to poll the subfolders of this input folder for documents.|

-You can make use of this mask when you use the Traverse flag, and the last simple mask always relates to files and first n-1 masks to the first, second, and any subsequent subfolders of the input folder.
+You can make use of this mask when you use the Traverse flag, and the last simple mask always relates to files and first n-1 masks to the first, second and etc... subfolder of the input folder.

 |Priority||This field is used by the polling algorithm to group the input folders to queues.
 The folders with the highest priority (which is the lowest integer number) is polled first.
 Priority is specified by any integer number greater than 0.|